In March 1892, when she was age 19, Fannie married Hugh J. Jeffries ( ? - ? ).

 there in about 1879 in Marshalltown.

-Five offspring born to this union were Elmer Miller Jr., John Miller, James Miller, Mary Patton and Etta Leyda.
+Five offspring born to this union were Mary Patton, Elmer Miller Jr., John Davis Miller, Etta May Leyda and James Alan Miller.

-The Millers made a home for half a century on West Pike Run in Daisytown, Washington County, PA.
-In 1947, Mary's aged mother died in their home.
+The Millers made a home for decades on West Pike Run in Daisytown, Washington County, PA.
+In 1947, Mary's aged mother died in their home, having resided there for a number of years.
 The couple belonged to Grace United Methodist Church, with Mary active with its Women's Society of Christian Service.
+As of 1961, their address was Clover Hill and in 1968 Daisytown.

 For many years, Mary was afflicted with hardening of the arteries as well as what doctors called "chronic brain syndrome."
 She surrendered to the angel of death in the Golden Age Nursing Home in Brownsville, PA on July 7, 1968.
 Interment of the remains was in LaFayette Memorial Park in nearby Brier Hill, PA.
 The Connellsville Daily Courier and Monongahela (PA) Daily Republican published obituaries, noting that she was survived by 10 grandchildren and seven great-grandchildren.